triton-inference-server/openvino_backend/README.md

 is provided, then `dynamic_batching` will be enabled with default settings.

-### Examples of the "config.pbtxt" files depending on the use case
+## Examples of the "config.pbtxt" file sections depending on the use case

+### Latency mode

 Latency mode with low concurrency on the client side.
 Recommended for performance optimization with low number of parallel clients.
 ```